onlyouzbl/UTE-FCL/README.md

-- We provide pretrained model weights under the `checkpoints` directory.
-Make sure you run `git lfs pull` to download the model files.
-- Extract the zip files.
-For each model, a folder named `MODEL_NAME` with two files, `args.pkl`, and `model-best.ckpt` is provided.
+- We have provided the model trained on the Recipe1M and Flickr30k datasets, please download and unzip it.
+Please download from the [link]().
 - Extract features for the test set samples of Recipe1M using one of the pretrained models by running:

 ```
-python test.py --model_name MODEL_NAME --eval_split test --root DATASET_PATH --save_dir ../checkpoints
+python test.py --model_name model --eval_split test --root DATASET_PATH --save_dir saved_checkpoints
 ```

-- A file with extracted features will be saved under `../checkpoints/MODEL_NAME`.Pretrained models
+- A file with extracted features will be saved under `../saved_checkpoints/MODEL_NAME`.Pretrained models

 ##  Acknowledgements